This review summarizes how GHRPs and CJC-1295 have been studied synergistically in growth hormone replacement, as seen in animal research models.

 Growth Hormone-Releasing Peptides (GHRPs)

 GHRP is an acronym for growth hormone-releasing peptides.
 Though they do not structurally resemble growth hormone-releasing hormone (GHRH), they were developed to perform functions similar to GHRH.
 GHRH is a natural hormone produced in the hypothalamus.
-It stimulates the anterior pituitary gland to produce growth hormone, which has a lot of benefits in the body, as discussed later.
-GHRPs are synthetic peptides that have the potential to act on certain receptors in either the anterior pituitary gland or the hypothalamus to block the effect of hormones that inhibit the production of growth hormones.
-This activity enhances growth hormone production.
+It stimulates the anterior pituitary gland to produce growth hormone.
+GHRPs are synthetic peptides that have the potential to act on certain receptors in either the anterior pituitary gland or the hypothalamus to block the impact of hormones which inhibit the production of endogenous growth hormone.
+This activity is considered to enhance growth hormone production.

-Certain GHRPs have been examined in animal studies, especially rats, and have been suggested to stimulate growth in rats.
-They include GHRP-6, GHRP-1, GHRP-3, and Hexarelin.
-GHRPs appear to be age-dependent, and their effects may increase from birth to mid-fifties before finally declining gradually with older age.
-Though synthetic hormones, their effects have the potential to be stronger than GHRH, and when used synergistically, they may produce optimal growth hormone production.
+Certain GHRPs have been examined in animal studies, especially rats, with notable growth observed in the research models following GHRP exposure.
+The compounds examined in the studies included GHRP-6, GHRP-1, GHRP-3, and Hexarelin.
+Though synthetic hormones, their effects have the potential to be stronger than GHRH, and when used synergistically, they may produce optimal growth hormone production, despite being inherently age-dependent.

 GHRPs Mechanism of Action